TabithaMaud/simon-says/proposal.md

 Each time a player makes a correct selection their score will increase by one, which will be displayed on a scoreboard.
 This will also be a space to hold the player's current high score.

-I'd like to include symbols and sound if possible for each selection, as both could make the game more accessible and engaging.

 ## Wire Frames

 **Initial Landing View**